 Key Takeaways

-- Similar protests in Haryana last week led to a 35% minimum wage hike nationwide
+- Similar protests in Haryana last week resulted in a 35% wage increase

 The protests erupted amid rising living costs worldwide due to the US-Israeli war in Iran curbing fuel supplies.
 Similar demonstrations in Haryana last week prompted a 35% increase in minimum wages nationwide, according to all reports.